Introducing the Delaware Wetland Plant Field Guide

 Hydric soils, which are soils that are permanently or seasonally soaked in water, resulting in oxygen deprivation

 If water is on the area of interest for at least some part of the year, the next step in determining if you’re in a wetland is to take a look at the plants.
 Learning to identify plants in your yard is the first step in fostering a long and healthy relationship with the wetlands in your life.

-- Delaware Wetland Plant Field Guide (low resolution)
+- Download the Delaware Wetland Plant Field Guide for free (low resolution) (high resolution)

 - Request to be notified when Printed Copies becomes available for purchase